ntop/ntopng/doc/src/alerts/local_network_checks.rst

 Checks for Ingress Traffic.

-Ingress traffic is a network traffic originated from external networks and destined for a node in the host network.When the Ingress Bytes delta exceeds the threshold the system detects the change.
+Ingress traffic is a network traffic originated from external networks and destined for a node in the host network.
+When the Ingress Bytes delta exceeds the threshold the system detects the change.

 The alert is sent when the ingress bytes exceed the threshold.